-3. It is also important to see what was the affect of the used content in the potential market.
-If the affect was negative, it’s not tolerable.
+- 3. It is also important to see what was the effect of the used content in the potential market.
+If the effect was negative, it’s not tolerable.
 However, if it was positive and enough credit was given to the author of the content, it falls under fair use.

 - 4. When trying to analyze fair use, it is considered if the content used was absolutely necessary and for a good intent or not.
 If only as little as much was necessary was copied, it might be considered as fair use.
 However, if the information was copied and used at length, without discriminating what was needed and what was used just for the sake of it, it falls under plagiarism and can be held responsible for it too.